If Employee Is Required to Work on Statutory Holiday - Act Part 5, Section 46

 An eligible employee, as noted in s.44, who works on a statutory holiday is entitled to time and one-half for the first 12 hours worked and double time for any work over 12 hours.
 They are also entitled to an average day's pay in accordance with s.45 of the Act.

-Tony works in the hospitality industry and earns $15 an hour.
-He is entitled to statutory holiday pay under section 44 of the Act.
-He is given Christmas Day off but works 10 hours on New Year's Day.
-He worked 19 eight-hour shifts in the 30 calendar days preceding New Year’s Day and was also paid an average day’s pay of $120 for Christmas Day.
+An employee works in the hospitality industry and earns $15 an hour.
+They are entitled to statutory holiday pay under section 44 of the Act.
+The employee is given Christmas Day off but works 10 hours on New Year's Day.
+The employee worked 19 eight-hour shifts in the 30 calendar days preceding New Year’s Day and was also paid an average day’s pay of $120 for Christmas Day.

 1. Average Day’s pay: